fm-dev-mx/real_estate_insights/README.md

 **Script location:** `src/data_processing/clean_data.py`

-### Step 3: Data Storage (In Progress)
+### Step 3: Data Storage (Complete)

 This step involves persisting processed data into a PostgreSQL database.
 The database schema has been designed to support complex queries and future scalability.
 The `clean_data.py` script now includes functionality to load the cleaned data directly into the `properties` table, handling updates for existing records.

+### Step 4: Property Selection (New Script)

+This new script (`src/data_processing/select_properties.py`) is responsible for filtering and selecting high-potential properties based on configurable criteria defined in the `.env` file.
+It queries the cleaned data directly from the PostgreSQL database.

 ### Future Steps:

-*   **Step 4: Top Property Selection:** Filtering and selecting high-potential properties based on configurable criteria.
-*   **Step 5: PDF Analysis:** Extracting key data from property brochures in PDF format.
-*   **Step 6 (Optional): AI Image Analysis:** Exploring the feasibility of using AI for extracting features from property images.
-*   **Step 7: Final Output Generation:** Creating a consolidated ranking, detailed reports, or CSV files with selected properties.
+Refer to the "Future Development Steps" diagram below for a detailed roadmap of upcoming modules.

 ## 📊 System Diagrams